 |Quality||Required Minimum Bandwidth|

 When a video plays in lower than expected quality, it’s likely because the viewer’s Internet speed (bandwidth) or computer processing speed cannot support higher quality playback.
-Viewers can manually select a particular quality by selecting the gear icon in the lower right corner of the player.
+Viewers can manually force a particular quality by selecting the gear icon in the lower right corner of the player.
 (This may result in frequent buffering if the bandwidth does not meet the required minimum outlined above.)

 Online Speed Tests